DANS-KNAW/dd-dataverse-ingest/docs/description.md

 The only difference between `addFieldValues` and `replaceFieldValues` is that the latter will pass the `replace=true` parameter to the API.
 See the API documentation for the exact behavior.

+Unlike in the editing of files, deletion of field values takes place at the end of the process, so that we don't create a situation where a required field is temporarily empty and Dataverse refuses to save the metadata.

 [editDatasetMetadata]: {{ dataverse_api_url }}/native-api.html#edit-dataset-metadata
 [deleteDatasetMetadata]: {{ dataverse_api_url }}/native-api.html#delete-dataset-metadata